SwiftDevStudent/PurchaseCalcWebsite/_pages/privacypolicy.md

 ---

 **Last updated**
-August 1 2019
+August 18 2024

-## SwiftUI Components
+## Lifetime Purchase Calculator

 ### Privacy Policy
 We believe privacy is a fundamental human right.

-With Libraried you don't have anything to worry about, we don't collect any data!
+With Lifetime Purchase Calculator you don't have anything to worry about, we don't collect any data!
 Protecting your privacy is all about having control over your data.

-At Libraried, we help you control and protect what's yours: It's Your Data.
+At Lifetime Purchase Calculator, we help you control and protect what's yours: It's Your Data.
 Not Big Data!